Common Types of Mice in the UK

 Tail Length: 5-7cm

-Body: Small head and body with blunt nose and small hairy ears
+Body: Small head and body with a blunt nose and small hairy ears

 Eyes: Small